 I remember how, for the first few weeks after we got it, the mattress had a chemical smell I couldn't tolerate, just like chicken and eggs and coffee.
 It gives me a headache to think about it now—I can taste the smell in the back of my mouth.

 Today, the mattress has the sharp vinegar smell of old red wine.
-I spilled on it again last night, and on the wood floor, and the white floor boards and the eggshell blue painted wall.
+I spilled on it again last night, and on the wood floor, and the white floor boards and the Robin's Egg Blue painted wall.
 I scan and spot some flecks of red on the bedside table leg that I didn’t see when I cleaned it up in the dark.
 Or maybe those are from another time.
 Last weekend, when you came to pick up Alma, I was washing the sheets and only the mattress cover was on the bed when you walked into the room.
-There were big, erratic maroon stains splotched all over the middle part of it and you knew they were new, not ones that were there when you slept in the bed, too.
+There were big, erratic maroon stains splotched all over the middle and you knew they were new, not ones that were there when you slept in the bed, too.
 You stopped what you were saying and looked at me.
 “What the hell, Laura?, less a question than a statement of disbelief.
-Without pause, I blamed it on Alma—she had jumped up on the bed while I was having a glass, I explain—but the truth was she was already fast asleep in her bedroom down the hall.
+Without pause, I blamed it on Alma—she had jumped up on the bed while I was having a glass, I explain—but the truth was she was already fast asleep in her bedroom down the hall when it happened.
 She heard me say this and looked at both of us confused, wondering if she'd done something bad.
 I told her she didn’t remember what I was talking about, that it was okay, mommy wasn’t mad.
 My chest grew hot; we both knew I was lying, and the fact that I could lie so quickly and throw her under the bus like that made my stomach burn.

 I don’t know why you surrendered the fight that day, but you did, and I was grateful as we walked out of the room and down the stairs.
 When you closed the front door and left with her and her little backpack swinging from your hand, I thought indignantly This is none of your fucking business—you don’t live here anymore.
 And I imagined you saying in response You’re not my fucking problem anymore, but she is, because you'd said it more than once before.

 Today, though, the Friday before a holiday weekend, I am restless.
 It’s been almost a year since you moved out, and it still fills me with an untethered excitement to face time alone—to be free to do what I want, when I want, with whomever I choose.
-But I don’t have a place to be tonight, and it's a night when the rest of the world does: barbecues, cookouts, weekend trips away to Nantucket or the Cape.
+But I don’t have a place to be tonight and it's a night when the rest of the world does: barbecues, cookouts, weekend trips away to Nantucket or the Cape.
 The official kick-off of summer.
 I drink the wine because it pushes the loneliness away, but also because I still believe it will create new opportunities for me to connect.
-I still believe I’m back somewhere in my past, living in Boston, with my big group of friends around, all those open-ended nights available to us.
+I still believe I’m back somewhere in my past, living in Boston, with my big group of friends around, and all those open-ended nights available to us.
 The reality is I am 35, separated, in a small town north of the city where I barely know anyone, and most of my friends are married or scattered around with their own, new families.
 I text a few people and sip, waiting for their replies.
 I check Facebook again, but it’s quiet, and a reminder of all the places I’m not.

 A couple hours later, I’m lying belly down on the bed, peering down into the empty glass of wine.
 I place it on the bedside table, and close my eyes for a long sigh.
 The sun has gone down and my phone isn’t lighting up with any texts or calls, and I can hear nothing but the ocean lapping up against the shore outside.
 I open the notes app in my phone and type in the following:

 I wake in the morning with a dullness that doesn’t match the sun shining outside.
 I look out at the view again and think: it just doesn’t add up.
 I want to feel the way it looks outside—and I got what I wanted, didn’t I?
-I wanted to be separated, I wanted to be out, I wanted to be on my own or at least not with you—and I still do, I don’t doubt the direction—but I feel so hollowed out, and fragile all the time.
+I wanted to be separated, I wanted to be out, I wanted to be on my own or at least not with you—and I still do, I don’t doubt the direction—but I feel so hollowed out and fragile all the time.
 Like if I don’t keep moving and doing, something essential will break.

-I shuffle downstairs on shaky legs to make coffee, and I think about going for a run.
-I think about the wide-open day ahead of me and the sunshine and I have momentary excitement, it’s building, I am used to this daily game of restructuring my thoughts to move toward positive.
+I shuffle downstairs on shaky legs to make coffee and I think about going for a run.
+I think about the wide-open day ahead of me and the sunshine and I have momentary excitement, it’s building.
+I am used to this daily game of restructuring my thoughts to move toward positive.
 As I carry the coffee back up to my room I notice the piles of boxes we never unpacked when we moved in.
 There are a lot of things like that scattered around, evidence of my unwillingness to complete a thing.
 Another day, I think.
 Future self.

 I’m walking on the window side of the bed and a thought comes to me, mid-step: the drinking is the thing.
 The drinking is the thing that has to go.
 And then, Your cup will never be full.